-Subject - Preliminary Music 1 Course
+Subject - Music 1 Course Scope & Sequence - 2025

 Week Topics Covered

-1 This week is NO students
+1 This week has no days with students in attendance

-2 3 2
+2

 3

-4 Mathods of Notating Music
+4 Mathada of Notating Music

-Term 1, 5 Methods of Notating Music
+Term 1 5 Methods of Notating Music

-2024 6
+2025 6

-2024 7
+2023 7

 8 Task 1: Composition Portfolio

 9

 10

 11

 1

 2

-- 3 Instrument and the December

-4 Instrument and its Repertoire
+3 Instrument and its Repertoire

+4

-Term 2, 5
+Term 2 5 6

-2024 6

-7 Task 2: Performance and Viva Voce
+2025 7 Task 2: Performance and Viva Voce

-Andread Science in the Andread Science in the 8
+8 rask z.
+Periorifiance and viva voce

 9

 10

 1

 2

+3

-3 Popular Music
+4 Popular Music

-4

-Term 3, 5 ,
+Term 3 5 '

-2024 6
+2025 6

 7

 8 Performance and Aural Examination

-9
+9 Voor II Voorly Exams

 10 Year 11 Yearly Exams

 1

-Term 4, 2 Year 11 Completion and Year 12 Preparation (During this time students are
+Term 4 2 Year 11 Completion and Year 12 Preparation (During this time students

-2024 3 required to maintain at least 12 units)
+2025 3 are required to maintain at least 12 units)

-ないためなかったようことできないからないだけで置き
+4

-Mus ic 1 Assessment Schedule 2024
+Music 1 Assessment Schedule - 2025

 Task 1 Task 2 Task 3 Weighting (%)

 Composition Portfolio Performance and Viva Voce Performance and Aural Examination

 Component Submission of composition portfolio with three compositional activities and three related listening excerpts reflecting Topic 1.
 Performance of composition or arrangement and in class viva voce using performance repertoire demonstrating an understanding of compositional techniques and features of the topic Solo or ensemble performance and summary demonstrating the relevance of the performance repertoire within the topic.
 Formal Examination

-Term 1, Week 8 Term 2, Week 7 Term 3 Week 9 and 10
+Term 1 Week 8 Term 2 Week 7 Term 3 Week 9 and 10

 P2, P3, P5, P8 P1, P2, P4, P6 P1-11

-PERFORMANCE 5 5 15 25
+Performance 5 5 15 25%

-COMPOSITION 15 10 25
+Composition 15 10 25%

-MUSICOLOGY 20 5 25
+Musicology 20 5 25%

-AURAL 10 15 25
+Aural 10 15 25%

-Weighting (%) 30 35 35 100
+Weighting (%) 30% 35% 35% 100%

-Outcomes: A student: P1 performs music that is characteristic of the topics studied P2 observes, reads, interprets and discusses simple musical scores characteristic of topics studied Р3 improvises and creates melodies, harmonies and rhythmic accompaniments for familiar sound sources reflecting the cultural and historical contexts studied P4 recognises and identifies the concepts of music and discusses their use in a variety of musical styles P5 comments on and constructively discusses performances and compositions Р6 observes and discusses concepts of music in works representative of the topics studied Р7 understands the capabilities of performing media, explores and uses current technologies as appropriate to the topics studied P8 identifies, recognises, experiments with and discusses the use of technology in music P9 performs as a means of self-expression and communication P10 demonstrates a willingness to participate in performance, composition, musicology and aural activities P11 demonstrates a willingness to accept and use constructive criticism
+Outco mes: A student: P1 performs music that is characteristic of the topics studied P2 observes, reads, interprets and discusses simple musical scores characteristic of topics studied Р3 improvises and creates melodies, harmonies and rhythmic accompaniments for familiar sound sources reflecting the cultural and historical contexts studied P4 recognises and identifies the concepts of music and discusses their use in a variety of musical styles P5 comments on and constructively discusses performances and compositions Р6 observes and discusses concepts of music in works representative of the topics studied P7 understands the capabilities of performing media, explores and uses current technologies as appropriate to the topics studied Р8 identifies, recognises, experiments with and discusses the use of technology in music Р9 performs as a means of self-expression and communication P10 demonstrates a willingness to participate in performance, composition, musicology and aural activities P11 demonstrates a willingness to accept and use constructive criticism